My late night reading spree found something that deserved a blog post.

-One year later (1982), with great fanfare they release they gran plan to counter the attack, using what they called a “three pronged approach”, on the high, middle and low en markets using 3 different systems bearing almost identical outercases but set completely on opposite ends of the user experience.
+One year later (1982), with great fanfare they released a grand plan to counter the attack, using a “three pronged approach”, both on high, middle and low end markets with 3 different systems bearing almost identical chassis but for completely opposite user experience.

 The systems were:

 A word processor.
 It was basically old hardware with a PC disguise.
 It was a sequel of the DecMate I which put a home PC inside a Terminal case.

 It was dual processor wonder system, that offered MS DOS, CP/M (using a Z-80) and a VT100 compatible dumb terminal.

 With that in mind, DEC thought you would no only need PC games and simple stuff but you would also neet to allow it to connect to minicomputers like the VAX and the PDP-11, which were DEC core business.

 The problem was, all graphics had to be done using the VT100 system, so MS-DOSing was not that great, since special versions of your good old DOS programs had to be created.

 Ironically it offered color graphics before IBM did, and there was a rumor that Microsoft created a test version of Windows 1.0 using a Rainbow.

 - Last the DEC Professional 325 or PRO-325:

 A mini in a micro package.
 The problem was that it wasn’t the late version mini people expected (VAX) but rather the older PDP-11.
 Later on it would offer a x86/Z-80 expansion board to run Rainbow software.